The Esplanade Tranquille skating rink now opens at 4 pm.

 Meet the rooftop market garden farmers

-Four start-up companies cultivate the soil of the rooftop garden, each pursuing a mission of circular economy and sustainable development.
+Five start-up companies selected as part of the MontréalCulteurs program cultivate the soil of the rooftop garden, each pursuing a mission of circular economy and sustainable development.

 Fleurs en Ville